paesanilab/seedmeopenmm/README.md

 # seedmeopenmm
-The `SeedMeStateDataReporter` is an adapation of the OpenMM `StateDataReporter` such that it functions in the same way, outputting information about the simulation, but reports the information in the form of tickers in a new collection on SeedMe.
+The `SeedMeStateDataReporter` is an adaptation of the OpenMM `StateDataReporter` such that it functions in the same way, outputting information about the simulation, but reports the information in the form of tickers in a new collection on SeedMe.
 ## How to use
 Perform the SeedMe Command Line setup (https://www.seedme.org/help/seedme-client-cli-guide/set-up)